Oil slides 2% as glut forecast, China virus overshadow Libya disruption

 “China’s coronavirus will likely see travel restrictions that could end up hurting demand for crude during a peak travel time in China.”

 Markets are also focusing on the emergence from China of a new coronavirus just ahead of the Lunar New Year holidays this weekend and the possible impact a pandemic might have on global economic growth.
-MKTS/GLOB]
+[MKTS/GLOB]

-Deaths from the new flu-like virus in China rose to 17 with more than 540 cases confirmed, with cases now detected as far away as the United States. [
+Deaths from the new flu-like virus in China have risen to 17 with more than 540 cases confirmed, with cases now detected as far away as the United States.

 Should the virus develop dramatically and hit travel and growth, demand for oil could fall by 260,000 bpd, Goldman Sachs said in a note.